-Dubrovnik is a city where you could get scammed, so you should check your change twice, and never let your credit card out of site.
-Be wary of people trying to distract you offering you unwanted help, since it might be a trick to steal from you.
+Dubrovnik is a city where you could get scammed, so you should check your change twice, and never let your credit card out of sight.
+Be wary of people trying to distract you by offering you unwanted help since it might be a trick to steal from you.

 WOMEN TRAVELERS RISK : LOW

 There are no risks for women traveling solo in Dubrovnik.
 You can relax, but remain careful and stay out of dangerous situations such as finding yourself alone with strange people, or in poorly lit or empty streets.

 Dubrovnik is a very safe, touristy city to travel to.